- The average cost of car insurance for a 65-year-old driver in Texas is $1,799 per year for a full coverage policy.

 Who has the cheapest state minimum auto insurance for seniors in Texas?

-According to our data, Texas Farm Bureau offers the cheapest state minimum auto insurance for seniors in Texas at about $330 a year, on average.
-State Farm and GEICO also scored high when it comes to cheap state minimum insurance coverage for seniors in Texas.
+Our data show that Texas Farm Bureau provides the cheapest state minimum auto insurance for seniors in Texas, at around $330 per year.
+State Farm and GEICO also rank highly for affordable state minimum coverage for seniors in Texas.

 Which companies offer the cheapest liability car insurance for seniors in Texas?

-Texas Farm Bureau has the cheapest liability car insurance coverage for senior drivers in Texas at an average annual premium of $421.
-State Farm and GEICO also offer cheap liability insurance rates to seniors in Texas, based on CarInsurance.com data analysis.
+Texas Farm Bureau offers the cheapest liability car insurance for senior drivers in Texas, with an average annual premium of $421.
+According to a CarInsurance.com data analysis, State Farm and GEICO also provide cheap liability insurance for seniors in Texas.

 Does State Farm offer a senior discount in Texas?

-State Farm does not currently offer a senior discount in Texas, but it does offer quite a few deals that seniors can use to lower their premiums.
-This includes discounts for taking a defensive driving course, a safe driving discount, long-term customer, bundling and discounts for advanced safety features on your vehicle.
+State Farm does not offer a senior discount in Texas, but it provides many discounts that seniors can use to lower their premiums.
+It includes discounts for defensive driving courses, safe driving, long-term customer loyalty, bundling policies and advanced safety feature discounts.

 Bottom line